-Announcements placed on the social page of the London Times can range from the strange to the mundane depending on the sort of message being sent out.
+Announcements placed on the social page of the London Times can range from the strange to the mundane.
 Still, there were few announcements more off-beat that the one that ran on March 16, 1971.
 On that day’s social news, readers found this advertisement on the bottom of the page:

 Since scientific discoveries, unlike inventions, are not subject to patent protection and since it will take me some time before my findings are arranged suitably for publication, I wish to make the following statement: